realysy/ros_packages_for_arch_manjaro_linux/README.md

 ## About ros package version

-* `ros2-humble-2022.11.23-1-any.pkg.tar.zst`: built from [aur/ros2-humble](https://aur.archlinux.org/packages/ros2-humble), if your want to build yourself, try `yay -Sy ros2-humble`.
+* `ros2-humble-2022.11.23-1-any.pkg.tar.zst`: built from [aur/ros2-humble](https://aur.archlinux.org/packages/ros2-humble) (corresponding Github rep: [m2-farzan/ros2-humble-PKGBUILD](https://github.com/m2-farzan/ros2-humble-PKGBUILD)), if your want to build yourself, try `yay -Sy ros2-humble`.
 Thanks for the work from @m2-farzan.

 ## How to install the package